 - One Cisco Meeting (CMS) server

 - Four Windows 10 machines running Jabber, Wireshark and other tools

 - Two Microsoft Active Directory server (labeled “hq-dns” and "ext-dns" in the lab rack diagram)

 - One access server (not shown in the diagram) for console port access to routers and switches

 - Additional infrastructure not visible to you, nor configurable by you, to connect your rack to servers and the VPN

-Router and Ethernet Port Tables contains the summary tables of VLANs, IP subnets, router and EtherSwitch port connections, T1/E1 connection information, DSP resources, and PSTN codes.
+Router and Ethernet Port Tables contains the summary tables of VLANs, IP subnets, router and switch port connections.

 Device Connectivity is a quick reference for rack access information.